Back to Don's Maps

 Source: Pech Merle Museum

-Most members of the genus were extremely large animals that favored meadows or open woodlands, with most species averaging slightly below 2 metres at the withers.
+Most members of the genus were extremely large animals that favoured meadows or open woodlands, with most species averaging slightly below two metres at the withers.
 This specimen is of a male, the female did not have these huge antlers.

 Text: Adapted from Wikipedia